RV Repair 101 - How to Fix Common RV Problems

 Store carefully

-How you store your RV will dictate how well it holds up.
+How you store your RV will dictate a lot about how well it holds up.
 If possible, store your RV in a covered location.
-Additionally, it is worth investing in an RV cover to add extra protection to the roof and tire covers to protect your tires
+Additionally, it is worth investing in an RV cover to add extra protection to the roof and tire covers to protect your tires.
+Consider using a solar battery maintainer during storage periods to keep your RV's battery charged, especially if it's stored without access to shore power.

 Share